HybirdCorp/creme_crm/doc/en/Tutorial - Code a module.rst

 Now the brick is available in the configuration UI of bricks, when we create or edit a configuration of beavers' detailed view.

-If we want the brick to be present in the default configuration (ie: at deployment), we have to improve our file ``beavers/populate.py``: ::
+If we want the brick to be present in the default configuration (i.e. at deployment), we have to improve our file ``beavers/populate.py``: ::

     [...]